 To build strength and resilience you must require some strength.

 How do you require STRENGTH?
 You do this by doing less for them, and having them do more for themselves.
-Fewer and fewer teens expect to work during their high school or college years, and expect free education.
-More and more children expect mom to stop life instantly, to fulfill their latest offer for a sleepover or playdate.
+Fewer and fewer teens expect to work during their high school or college years and expect free education.
+More and more children expect moms to stop life instantly, to fulfill their latest offer for a sleepover or playdate.

-We keep allowing, and, in fact, supporting the easy way out over the growth-producing choices.
+We keep allowing, and, supporting the easy way out over the growth-producing choices.
 If we want strength and resilience, then we must turn this around.

 More importantly, perhaps, if we engage these patterns, we inevitably discover that a very powerful ‘victim’ mentality emerges over time.
-Because the excuse always gives them a way out that does not involve taking responsibility, the child grows to see themselves as victim to others who don’t like them, don’t treat them fairly and have some advantage.
-The ‘giving up’ or ‘quitting’ comes with an excuse that then tacitly reinforces the wimpy mentality, and the absence of STRENGTH and resilience.
+Because the excuse always gives them a way out that does not involve taking responsibility, the child grows to see themselves as a victim to others who don’t like them, don’t treat them fairly, and have some advantage.
+The ‘giving up’ or ‘quitting’ comes with an excuse that then tacitly reinforces the wimpy mentality and the absence of STRENGTH and resilience.

 The antidote here is simple: Do not show interest in these patterns.
 Simply disengage, and allow the whining, the complaints, the excuses to be of complete disinterest to you.
 Reflect a model of the world that is more real, as this will prepare them for that reality.

 Too harsh, you say?
-It’s only too harsh if you are harsher that the real world will be.
+It’s only too harsh if you are harsher than the real world will be.
 And simply walking away from an excuse you have heard 100 times is not that harsh.
-In fact, walking away will be the kindest action you can do so that your child learns the value of these flimsy excuses.
+Walking away will be the kindest action you can do so that your child learns the value of these flimsy excuses.
 If you keep engaging and explaining and listening, they will think those excuses and the victim mentality that comes with it has value, when it does not.
 Unless we seek more wimps.

 Keep your heart open, know your child can handle these moments.

-Be easeful, loving and kind as you remind your son or daughter that you have faith in them.
+Be easeful, loving, and kind as you remind your son or daughter that you have faith in them.
 And, tell them, with deep sincerity, that, ‘’You can handle this sweetheart.”
-Your belief in them must be grounded in love and in the sense of certainly you have in their inherent ability and strength.
+Your belief in them must be grounded in love and the sense of certainty, you have in their inherent ability and strength.